devben-io/docs/README.md

 ## Info

-The [GitBook](https://www.gitbook.com/ "GitBook") is automaticaly build with the [TravisCI](https://travis-ci.org/ "TravisCI") from the source branch.
-The static site is pushed to te gh-pages branch.
+The [GitBook](https://www.gitbook.com/ "GitBook") is automaticaly built with the [TravisCI](https://travis-ci.org/ "TravisCI") from the `source` branch.
+The static site is pushed to the `gh-pages` branch.

 ## Branches